-This winter Tato had some trouble with his eyes.
+This winter, Tato had some trouble with his eyes.
 We went on vacation and moved Tato to a different room to make it easier for the pet sitter.
-When we returned home we discovered that the room was too dry for him.
-Fortunately he recovered once we established the proper humidity.
-We found out via PetSmart that a tortoise should have a hygrometer and now we can properly monitor the humidity.
+When we returned home, we discovered that the room was too dry for him.
+Fortunately, he recovered once we established the proper humidity.
+We found out via PetSmart that a tortoise should have a hygrometer, and now we can adequately monitor the moisture.

 In the winter, we let Tato out in my son’s room for a “stroll.”
-However, my son keeps a close eye on him so he doesn’t get lost in the house.
-Our dogs and cat don’t really have much interest in Tato, however, I’d never leave Tato alone with Theo.
-We do have a rabbit and occasionally my kids will have a “tortoise and the hare” race.
-Basically they see which one will make it to a certain point in the room first.
-Usually Tato wins, because he is quite confident and walks around.
+However, my son keeps a close eye on him, so he doesn’t get lost in the house.
+Our dogs and cat don’t really have much interest in Tato.
+However, I’d never leave Tato alone with Theo.
+We also have a rabbit, and occasionally my kids will have a “tortoise and the hare” race.
+Basically, they see which one will make it to a certain point in the room first.
+Usually, Tato wins because he is quite confident and walks around.
 The rabbit takes a little longer to get her bearings.

 Turtles and Tortoises: What’s the difference?

 Many people have trouble differentiating tortoises from turtles.
 Here’s a quote from